sportsdataverse/sportypy/README.md

 ## Adding Analyses and Plotting Data

 In addition to just creating the baseline plots, `sportypy` has several methods to display analyses on top of the surfaces that the classes create.
 The syntax is meant to wrap `matplotlib` methods.

-Here's a few examples:
+Due to the nature of the layering of the surface's features, it's recommended to use the `zorder` parameter in the range of `11` to `15` to display model outputs, and `zorder >= 20` to display individual tracking data points.
+This allows the features of the surface to be displayed when plotting models while also representing a birds-eye view of any action on the surface (e.g. player positions).

 ```python
 # Plot shot locations provided by the Big Data Cup